hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `disk_encryption_set_id` - (Optional) The ID of the Disk Encryption Set which should be used for the Nodes and Volumes.
 More information [can be found in the documentation](https://docs.microsoft.com/azure/aks/azure-disk-customer-managed-keys).
 Changing this forces a new resource to be created.

-* `edge_zone` - (Optional) Specifies the Edge Zone within the Azure Region where this Managed Kubernetes Cluster should exist.
+* `edge_zone` - (Optional) Specifies the Extended Zone (formerly called Edge Zone) within the Azure Region where this Managed Kubernetes Cluster should exist.
 Changing this forces a new resource to be created.

 * `http_application_routing_enabled` - (Optional) Should HTTP Application Routing be enabled?